Close

 1. Conduct Pre-Application Assessment

-- Review bank statements for the past 3 months—do they meet the financial threshold?
+• Review bank statements for the past 3 months to confirm sufficient financial means

 2. Establish Clear Business Objectives